Case study

 This is also how we managed the project with the copywriter I brought on for this project: another friend of Lumin, Rachel Alvardo.
 One place for multi-month project management.

-We overhauled the IA and navigation: clear “Solutions”, “Our work”, “About”, “Learn”, “Specs & downloads”, and “Enquire”.
-The “Why Viritopia?” hub now concentrates proof — system advantages, certifications, awards, and process.
+We overhauled the IA and navigation and added new pages like the “Why Viritopia?” page which concentrates proof system advantages, certifications, awards, and process.

 A core goal of this was to make the website more about Viritopia and how they're specialist skills help their customers.
 As opposed to before, their site felt a little more informational, generally speaking about living walls.

 For conversion, I set page-specific primary/secondary goals and contextual CTAs.
 Feasibility prompts follow the reader through solution pages.
-Forms are simplified, tracked, and GDPR-clean.
+Forms are simplified, tracked, and GDPR-compliant.

 Copywriting and content audit